-In order to pursue the effective and parameter-efficient architecture of our proposed Med-Adapter, we also investigate different designs for the global branch in our Med-Adapter block to achieve global dependency modeling.
-Since convolutional blocks with a large kernel size or self-attention are usually adopted by previous works for global contextual modeling and the baseline Swin-UNet itself consists of plenty of self-attention operations in each local window, we take the depth-wise convolution with a kernel size of 9 and 11 separately to replace our originally employed Fast Fourier Transform (i.e. FFT) branch for a comprehensive comparison.
-The comparison of the segmentation performance and tuned model parameters is shown in Table~\ref{tab:global}.
-It can be obviously noticed that by taking advantage of the parameter-efficient FFT branch for effective long-range context modeling, the architecture with the FFT branch achieves the optimal trade-off between model performance and tuned parameters, reaching the best segmentation accuracy with only $1.243$M introduced model parameters.
-In contrast, too large kernel size of the employed convolutions (i.e. DWConv11) will result in a burdensome model structure and a large number of tuned parameter costs.
+In order to pursue the most effective and parameter-efficient architecture of our proposed Med-Adapter, we also investigate different designs for the global branch in our Med-Adapter block to achieve global dependency modeling.
+Since convolutional blocks with a large kernel size or self-attention are usually adopted by previous works for global contextual modeling and the baseline Swin-UNet itself consists of plenty of self-attention operation in each local window, we take the depth-wise convolution with a kernel size of 9 and 11 separately to replace our originally employed Fast Fourier Transform (i.e., FFT) branch for a comprehensive comparison.
+The comparison of the segmentation performance and tuned model parameters is shown in \tableref{tab:global}.
+It can be noticed that by taking advantage of the parameter-efficient FFT branch for effective long-range context modeling, the architecture with the FFT branch achieves the optimal trade-off between model performance and tuned parameters, reaching the best segmentation accuracy with only $1.243$M introduced model parameters.
+In contrast, too large kernel size of the employed convolutions (i.e., DWConv11) will result in a burdensome model structure and a large amount of tuned parameter cost.